 INSIDE THE ART, CRAFT AND BUSINESS OF WRITING for Film, TV, Books, Stage, Print or Digital Media (with Particular Attention to Comedy)

-He has pitched, sold, written and produced feature film and tv projects for Fox, Disney, Dino De Lautrentiis, Oxygen, MTV, Comedy Central.
-He’s been a Story Editor and professional Script Reader for Columbia, UA, TriStar, plus other production companies and literary agencies.
-He also created and serves as head judge of The Other Network Comedy Contest.
+He has pitched, sold, written and produced feature film and tv projects for Fox, Disney, Dino De Lautrentiis, Oxygen, MTV and Comedy Central.

-He is the co-creator and founding producer of Un-Cabaret, LA’s seminal alternative standup comedy show, live since 1993.
+He is the co-creator and founding producer of Un-Cabaret, LA’s seminal alternative standup comedy show.
 He Executive Produced Un-Cabaret for Comedy Central on TV, for Sirius Satellite Radio, Comedy World Radio, on the award-winning uncabaret.com website and several critically-acclaimed audio CDs for his own indie UC Records.
-Together with co-creator and host Beth Lapides, Greg produced the show with a who’s who of comedy talent including Julia Sweeney, Judd Apatow, Margaret Cho, Richard Larry Charles, Lewis, Carrie Fisher, Kevin Nealon, Laura Kightlinger, Jerry Stahl, Winnie Holzman, Michael Patrick King, Merrill Markoe, Jeff Garlin, Sherri Shepherd, Taylor Negron, Patton Oswalt, Jack Black, Bill Maher, Jon Stewart and many others at venues including the Luna Park, HBO Workspace, Getty Center, Lollapalooza, the Great American Music Hall, Friars Club, Highways, the Knitting Factory, and many other clubs, colleges and theaters.
+Together with co-creator and host Beth Lapides, Greg produced Un-Cabaret and offshoot events like the Other Network screenings with a who’s who of progressive comedy talent including Julia Sweeney, Margaret Cho, Richard Larry Charles, Lewis, Carrie Fisher, Kevin Nealon, Laura Kightlinger, Jerry Stahl, Winnie Holzman, Michael Patrick King, Merrill Markoe, Jeff Garlin, Sherri Shepherd, Taylor Negron, Patton Oswalt, Jack Black, Bill Maher, Jon Stewart, Judd Apatow and many others at venues including the Luna Park, HBO Workspace, Getty Center, Lollapalooza, the Great American Music Hall, Friars Club, Highways, the Knitting Factory NY and LA.

 Working in TV, Greg also produced Comedy Central’s “Hi-Octane” with Sofia Coppola, Zoe Cassavetes, Flea, produced and directed the stand-up series “The Sweet Smell of Excess” with Margaret Cho, Michael Patrick King, Moon Zappa, others for the Recovery Network, Executive Produced MTV’s talk show pilot, “The Couch” with Beth Lapides, John C. Reilly, and Andy Dick, and was Multi-Media Producer for HBO’s “HBO Workshop Presents” with Greg Behrendt.
 He was Creative Consultant for Comedy Central/Julia Sweeney’s “Pulp Comics” and Talent Consultant for the Sci-Fi Channel, Staff News Producer for the CBC, produced several independent documentaries, and has developed projects for HBO, Disney, Evolution, Oxygen, Stone-Stanley, Union of Concerned Scientists, ACLU/Court TV.
 Greg was also Producer of “The Coming Out Party”, a concert film featuring gay and lesbian comedians telling stories about coming out of the closet, produced by Creative Light, starring Terry Sweeney, John Riggi, Bob Smith, Rene Hicks, Dan Renzi, Jackie Beat.